emiliosheinz/emiliosheinz/README.md

 In love with IT area, Computer Science student, I have been working on the development of Front-end applications (mobile and web), daily accessed by thousands of users, since 2019.
 Constantly looking to improve everything I do, I easily learn new things, which allows me to adapt to different scenarios and realities very quickly.

- - :computer: I’m currently working with Microfrotends built with React and Vue.
+ - :computer: I’m currently working with Microfrontends built with React and Vue.
  - :heart_eyes: Passionate about education and open source projects.
  - :seedling: I’m currently learning more about Security through [Pato Academy](https://pato.academy/).
  - :chart_with_upwards_trend: I like everything related to investment and stocks.